JaredStaiert/canvas-arc/README.md

 - Security and users session via Spring Security

 ## ENV / REPO Notes
-- This is a monorepo containing the frontend, backend, and DB projects for ease of viewing.
+This is a monorepo containing the frontend, backend, and DB projects for ease of viewing.
 Development of each component took part largely in individual repositories.
+The following files are not kept in the repo for security purposes and will need to be replaced:

 - (self) Signed SSL cert needed in ```backend/src/main/resources``` directory.
 Update in application.yaml under server.ssl

 - Config file _secrets.yaml_ in the ```backend/src/main/resources``` directory.
   - _secrets.yaml_ should contain following:
     - auth0-issuer: _Domain of authentication server_